Menu

 Here are few other hiking options:

-• Rainforest Walk (easy 1.4km return): A quick interpretative stroll along a paved track through the rainforest close to O’Reilly’s
+• Rainforest Walk (Grade 2 (very easy), 1.4km return): A quick interpretative stroll along a paved track through the rainforest close to O’Reilly’s

-• Centenary Track (easy 1.8km return): A paved track from O’Reilly’s to the trailhead of Morans Falls Track; I think it’s best combined with the Python Rock Track or Morans Falls Track
+• Centenary Track (Grade 1 (very easy), 1.8km return): A paved track from O’Reilly’s to the trailhead of Morans Falls Track; I think it’s best combined with the Python Rock Track or Morans Falls Track

-• Python Rock Track (easy-medium 3.1km return): Starting at Morans Falls trailhead, the trail takes you down into the rainforest to Python Rock Lookout; great views over the surrounding mountain ranges with sunset basking the mountains in a deep red glow
+• Python Rock Track (Grade 3 (easy), 3.1km return): Starting at Morans Falls trailhead, the trail takes you down into the rainforest to Python Rock Lookout; great views over the surrounding mountain ranges with sunset basking the mountains in a deep red glow

-• Albert River Circuit (hard 21.8km loop): Still on my to-hike list but sounds great with lookouts into New South Wales and a couple of waterfalls along the way
+• Albert River Circuit (Grade 4 (moderate-hard), 21.8km loop): Still on my to-hike list but sounds great with lookouts into New South Wales and a couple of waterfalls along the way

 Late afternoon light at Python Rock